 #1.
 Visual Composer

-Visual Composer is one of the top-selling drag and drop page builders for WordPress.
+Visual Composer is one of the top-selling visual page builders for WordPress.
 It's definitely a contender for best WordPress WYSIWYG editor.

 It has a fully functioning back-end and front-end editor and works with any WordPress theme.

 Visual Composer comes with over 45 content modules including: